Marburg (Lahn) station: Regional services

-The station is served on the Main-Weser Railway by the Main-Weser-Express service (Regional-Express 30) on the Frankfurt–Kassel route and the Mittelhessen-Express (RB 41).
-The station is the terminus for the Upper Lahn Valley Railway and the Burgwald Railway, both branching off the Main-Weser Railway in Cölbe.
-In addition, a few Regionalbahn services to/from Gießen and individual Regional-Express services from Frankfurt also start or terminate in Marburg.
+The station is served on the Main-Weser Railway by the Main-Weser-Express service (Regional-Express 30) on the Frankfurt–Kassel route, the Mittelhessen-Express (RB 41) and the RE 98 (Main-Sieg-Express).
+The station is the terminus for the Upper Lahn Valley Railway (which is served by the RB 94) and the Burgwald Railway (which is served by the RE/RB 97 (Lahn-Sauerland-Express), both branching off the Main-Weser Railway in Cölbe.
 The trains on the closed Aar-Salzböde Railway sometimes ran to Marburg, but usually they ended at the junction station of Niederwalgern.
 Since December 2010, the Main-Sieg-Express has operated from Marburg to Frankfurt.